jik0730/solutions-for-exercises-in-architecture-patterms-with-python/README.md

-# Example application code for the python architecture book
+# Example application code for the python architecture book (My solution for the exercises)

 ## Chapters